numerica-ideas/community/kubernetes/spring-microservice-deployment-gitlab-helm/README.md

 **Important** : You must also modify the different ip address and link to the registry service in your second repository.
 For each microservice, modify only in the production configuration file (prod).

-## Step 3 : Launch our pipeline
+## Step 3: Launch our Pipeline

-Now let's run our pipeline one more time and after a while you will get the following result
+Finally, let's run our pipeline one more time and after a while you will get the following result:

 ![second-stage](./images/second-stage.png)